ejkmvp/KattisExtractor/README.md

 run extractor.py and specify the problem name (name of problem in URL) and number of submissions per frame.

 For an example sub.py and submissionProcess.py, check the examples folder.
+I encourage you to read through those two files along with extractor.py